ZanderIntership/SQL_FOR_DATA_SCIENTIST_COURSERA_UCDAVIS/README.md

-# SQL_FOR_DATA_SCIENTIST_COURSERA_UCDAVIS

-UCDavis SQL for Data Science – Query Summary
+UCDavis SQL for Data Science – SQL Practice 📚💻

-This repository contains the SQL practice work I completed as part of the UCDavis SQL for Data Science course.
+This repo contains all the SQL queries I wrote while completing the UCDavis SQL for Data Science course.

-The SQL file includes examples of:
+Everything lives inside a single SQL file — this README just explains what’s inside (no query spam 😉).

+🔍 What’s Inside
-1. Basic SQL Selection
+✨ 1.
+Basic SQL Selection

-Selecting specific columns
+Picking columns

-Using DISTINCT values
+Using DISTINCT

-Sorting with ORDER BY
+Sorting results

-2. Filtering Data
+🎯 2.
+Filtering Data

 WHERE conditions

-Using IN, BETWEEN, LIKE
+IN, BETWEEN, LIKE

-Combining conditions with AND / OR
+Combining filters with AND / OR

-3. Aggregate Functions
+📊 3.
+Aggregate Functions

-COUNT, SUM, MAX, and grouped calculations
+COUNT, SUM, MAX

-Using GROUP BY and HAVING to summarize data
+Grouping with GROUP BY

+Filtering groups with HAVING

-4. Table Joins
+🔗 4.
+Joins

 LEFT JOINs across multiple tables

-Joining tracks, albums, artists, invoices, and customers
+Linking tracks → albums → artists

+Combining invoice + customer data

-5. Subqueries
+🧠 5.
+Subqueries

-Using nested queries inside WHERE conditions
+Using nested queries to filter results

-6. Set Operations & String Functions
+🔤 6.
+String Functions

-UNION to combine results

-Text transformations like LOWER, UPPER, SUBSTR
+UPPER, LOWER, SUBSTR

-Creating derived fields (e.g., formatted addresses, IDs)
+Creating formatted text fields

-7. Null Handling
+🚫 7.
+Null Checks

-Finding records with missing values using IS NULL
+Finding missing values with IS NULL

-The queries demonstrate practical skills applied across two datasets:

-A salary range classification table

-The Chinook music store database
+🗂️ Datasets Used

+Salary Range Classification Table 👔

+Chinook Music Database 🎵 (tracks, albums, invoices, customers, etc.)

+🎓 Purpose

-This collection served as hands-on practice for learning core SQL concepts and patterns used in real data analysis.
+These queries helped me practice real SQL techniques used in data analysis, reporting, and cleaning.
+This repo serves as a quick reference and a small SQL portfolio piece.